Energy in Croatia

 Energy in Croatia describes energy and electricity production, consumption and import in Croatia.

-As of 2021, Croatia imported about 52.9% of the total energy consumed annually: 80% of its oil demand, 67% of its gas, 32.5% of its electricity, and 100% of its coal needs.
+As of 2023, Croatia imported about 54.54% of the total energy consumed annually: 78.34% of its oil demand, 74.48% of its gas and 100% of its coal needs.

 Croatia satisfies its electricity needs largely from hydro and thermal power plants, and partly from the Krško nuclear power plant, which is co-owned by Croatian and Slovenian state-owned power companies.
-Renewable energies account for approximately 28.5% of Croatia’s energy mix.
+Renewable energies account for approximately 31.33% of Croatia's energy mix.

 Electricity

 Hrvatska elektroprivreda (HEP) is the national energy company charged with production, transmission and distribution of electricity.